KubriksCodeTN/ESP32-uwb/README.md

 # IoT Relative Localization and Environmental Sensing System

-This project involves the development of high-performance firmware for an **ESP32-based** IoT device.
+This project involves the development of firmware for an **ESP32-based** IoT device.
 The system integrates **UWB** technology for relative node localization and a suite of environmental sensors, all managed through a custom GUI on an LCD display.

 ## Overview